Retrieving Classes of Causal Orders with Inconsistent Knowledge Bases: Retrieving Maximally Consistent Abstractions of Causal Orders

+Orienting all edges while enforcing acyclicity and maximizing consistency over the semi-complete PDG, $\mathcal{S}$, allows us to identify a class of maximally consistent acyclic tournaments (MCAT).
+Each acyclic tournament corresponds to a unique causal order, and vice versa (Section~\ref{sec:background}).
+To establish a connection between semi-complete PDGs and acyclic tournaments, we introduce the notion of compatibility: \begin{definition}[Compatible Acyclic Tournament] Given a semi-complete PDG, $\mathcal{S}$, an acyclic tournament, $\mathcal{T}$, is said to be compatible with $\mathcal{S}$ if: \begin{enumerate} \item $\mathcal{T}$ is obtained by reversing certain directed edges of $\mathcal{S}$ to produce an acyclic directed graph, while leaving all other edges unchanged. \item $\mathcal{T}$ contains an acyclic orientation of all undirected edges. \end{enumerate} \end{definition}

+We can then identify a causal order that maximally aligns with the knowledge provided by the LLM by finding all MCATs compatible with the semi-complete PDG.

-The maximally consistent semi-complete directed graph without non-informative nodes $\mathcal{S}$, obtained in Section \ref{sec:semi-complete_directed_graph} does not necessarily represent a valid causal order.
-Indeed, such a graph might include both cycles and bidirected edges.
-To obtain a valid causal order, we need to find the maximally consistent acyclic tournament that is compatible with the semi-complete directed graph. \begin{definition}[Maximally consistent acyclic tournament compatible with $\mathcal{S}$] An acyclic tournament compatible with $\mathcal{S}$ is said to be maximally consistent if it maximize the consistency score relative to all other acyclic tournaments compatible with $\mathcal{S}$. \end{definition}
+\begin{definition}[Maximally consistent acyclic tournament] Given a semi-complete PDG, $\mathcal{S}$, an acyclic tournament, $\mathcal{T}$, compatible with $\mathcal{S}$, is said to be maximally consistent if it maximizes the consistency score relative to all other acyclic tournaments compatible with $\mathcal{S}$. \end{definition}